guest post by Heather Owen, M.A.T.S. in Biblical Studies

-One of the things I love best about this opportunity to grow in understanding of God and His Word, and therefore to grow faith, is that not only does Jennifer give you a sneak peek with an introductory lesson that anyone can access, when you buy the study series, you always have the option of joining her Facebook group where you can actually ask any questions that you may have about the series as you are going through it.
+One of the things I love best about this opportunity to grow in understanding of God and His Word, and therefore to grow faith, is that when you join the Bible study club, you always have the option of joining her Facebook group where you can actually ask any questions that you may have about the series as you are going through it.

 The most important thing that I would want you to know if you don’t already know this about Jennifer is that her heart is for YOU!
 Her passion, her calling in this life is to help women grow their faith through genuine discipleship.
 This is what she cares about most beyond her God-given first priorities of her relationship with Him and her family.
 She truly and genuinely cares about every person reading these words right now.